juneunjaypark/juneunjaypark/content/authors/admin/_index.md

     url: https://psychology.missouri.edu/people/park

 # Short bio (displayed in user profile at end of posts)
-bio: Addiction scientist
+bio: Addiction Scientist

 # Interests to show in About widget
 interests:
   - Addiction
-  - Sleep
+  - Behavioral Sleep Medicine
-  - Ecological Assessment
+  - Ecological Momentary Assessment

 # Education to show in About widget
 education: